robzr/short_bus/README.md

 new_message = ShortBus::Message.new(
   message: 'Steve::GoodMessage::Your Uncle',
   payload: 'your_uncle',
-  sender: 'KindOfAnonymous::Sender'
+  publisher: 'KindOfAnonymous::Sender'
 )
 driver << new_message

-# We didn't talk about sender:'s, but they follow the same format as messages,
+# The :publisher attribute follows the same format as a messages, and
-#   and can also be key'd on during registration with a sender_spec just like
+#   can also be keyed on during subscription with a publisher_spec,
-#   message_spec.
-Unlike a message however, the sender is automatically populated
+#   just like message_spec.
+Unlike a message, the publisher attribute
-#   when a subscriber sends a message to the Driver via a return value, and is
+#   is automatically populated when a subscriber sends a message to
-#   used internally by the Driver to prevent an infinite loop of a service
+#   the Driver via a return value.
+A service automatically has a
+#   publisher name selected, but can also be specified at subscription
-#   receiving the message it just sent.
+#   time with the :name key.

-# Finally, to read a return value from the passed Message Queue, just pop it off
+# Finally, to read a return value from the passed Message Queue, just
-#   the return value from #send.
+#   pop it off the return value from #send.
 #
 unless driver.send('Controller::Shutdown::Gracefully').shift(5)
   puts "I don't think anyone received our message..."